-Every year more and more Australians are undergoing operations for their hips and knees, but is surgery really the answer?
+Every year we see more and more Australians undergoing hip and knee surgery, but is surgery really the answer?
 Often NO.

 Osteoarthritis effects about 2 million Australians.
 In the last 20 years, knee replacement surgery has increased hugely in frequency (175%) and hip replacement surgery increased 285%.
 The most common orthopaedic surgery, knee arthroscopy, is thought to put off having a knee replacement, but current research does not support this theory.